-Cash and cash equivalents consist of cash on hand plus interest-bearing deposits in the Federal Home Loan Bank of Des Moines and the Federal Reserve Bank totaling \$8.1 million and \$33.8 million as of September 30, 2018 and 2017, respectively, and interest-bearing deposits in other financial institutions totaling \$261,000 and \$332,000 at September 30, 2018 and 2017, respectively.
+Cash and cash equivalents consist of cash on hand plus interest-bearing deposits in the Federal Home Loan Bank of Des Moines and the Federal Reserve Bank totaling \$56.9 million and \$8.1 million as of September 30, 2019 and 2018, respectively, and interest-bearing deposits in other financial institutions totaling \$94,000 and \$261,000 at September 30, 2019 and 2018, respectively.
 Management considers interest bearing deposits with maturities of less than three months to be cash equivalents.

-The Federal Reserve Board ("FRB") requires federally chartered savings banks to maintain non-interest-earning cash reserves at specified levels against their transaction accounts.
-Required reserves may be maintained in the form of vault cash, a non-interest-bearing account at a Federal Reserve Bank, or a pass-through account, as defined by the FRB.
-At September 30, 2018, the Bank's reserve requirement was \$11.4 million.
+The Federal Reserve Board ("FRB") requires federally chartered savings banks to maintain cash reserves at specified levels against their transaction accounts.
+Required reserves may be maintained in the form of vault cash, an account at a Federal Reserve Bank, or a pass-through account, as defined by the FRB.
+At September 30, 2019, the Bank's reserve requirement was \$12.2 million.